eddime/bakery/STATUS.md

 ## 💪 How to Help

-We're building Zippy in the open!
+We're building Bakery in the open!
 Here's how you can contribute:

 1. **Try it out** - Build and test on your platform
 2. **Report bugs** - Open issues on GitHub
-3. **Write examples** - Show what's possible with Zippy
+3. **Write examples** - Show what's possible with Bakery
-4. **Improve docs** - Help others understand Zippy
+4. **Improve docs** - Help others understand Bakery
 5. **Contribute code** - See CONTRIBUTING.md

 ## 📅 Milestones